 The enforcement of the DBA Act has been somewhat delayed and lenient since its introduction.
 The Dutch government has acknowledged the complexity of the law and its impact on the labor market, especially for freelancers and small businesses.
 Initially, full enforcement of the DBA Act was postponed, allowing companies and freelancers more time to adjust to the new rules.
 However, this grace period is gradually coming to an end, and stricter enforcement is expected in the near future.

 The government has signaled that it will take a phased approach to enforcement, starting with industries where false self-employment is most prevalent.
 This means that certain sectors, such as construction, healthcare, and the gig economy, may be under greater scrutiny.
+Currently, 2025 is being seen as the year to get everything in order before stricter enforcement takes place in 2026, so please reach out if you have any questions.

 The DBA Act has been criticized for creating uncertainty in the freelance market, and the Dutch government is considering potential revisions or replacements.
 One of the proposed solutions is the introduction of a minimum hourly rate for freelancers to help differentiate them from employees, and clearer definitions of what constitutes genuine self-employment.
-While these changes are still under discussion, it’s important for freelancers and companies to stay informed about potential developments.
+U-Connect already enforces a minimum hourly rate of €35 euros for freelance projects to ensure compliance and meet the current as well as future requirements.
+While many changes are still under discussion, it’s important for freelancers and companies to stay informed about potential developments.
 Our U-Connect team also stays up to date so that we can inform and advise you on any changes to the DBA Act.

 The DBA Act is a significant regulation that impacts the freelance landscape in the Netherlands.
 Freelancers must ensure that their work arrangements align with self-employment criteria, and companies must take care to avoid misclassifying workers.
 By using model contracts, maintaining clear and transparent relationships, and keeping an eye on future legislative changes, both freelancers and businesses can continue to work together in compliance with Dutch law.